Kara Del Toro Sizzles In Suit With Silky Camisole Underneath

 Maxim bombshell Kara Del Toro stunned her 1.4 million Instagram followers with her latest post, a quadruple Instagram update in which she rocked a fashion-forward look.
 The series of photos was captured by Megan Batson, a photographer that Kara works with frequently, and her ensemble was pulled together by wardrobe stylist Brandon Nicholas.
 Kara made sure to tag both creatives in the caption of her post.

 In the first snap in the update, Kara gazed off into the distance and crossed her arms in front of her chest.
 She rocked an oversized suit jacket in a soft nude shade with a very subtle pinstripe detail.
-Though the suit jacket itself was fairly androgynous and obscured Kara’s curves because of it’s loose fit, she amped up the sex appeal by wearing a skimpy white silk camisole underneath it.
+Though the suit jacket itself was fairly androgynous and obscured Kara’s curves because of its loose fit, she amped up the sex appeal by wearing a skimpy white silk camisole underneath it.
 She kept the accessories simple, adding a small brown Dior bag and a pair of statement earrings.

 Kara’s long locks tumbled down her chest in voluminous curls, and the highlighter on her cheekbone caught the sunlight, giving her a magical glow.